08 May 2020 Senior horse basics: long in the tooth

 - Blood in the mouth

-Of all, afflictions in our horses, dental disease, and discomfort are the most preventable.
-Though some dental challenges may be a result of genetics, the source of most problems arises from improper or inadequate dental care.
-Indeed, substandard dental care opens a Pandora’s box of issues, including cases of colic due to an inability to process food adequately.
+Dental disease and discomfort are preventable.
+Though some dental challenges may result from genetics, the source of most problems arises from improper or inadequate dental care.
+Substandard dental care opens a Pandora’s box of issues, including colic cases, due to an inability to process food adequately.

-Adopted horses encounter the most trouble, sometimes.
-Holes in a horse’s veterinary treatment history and an inadequate care protocol introduces problems to the most vulnerable of our equine herd.
+Adopted horses encounter the most trouble.
+Holes in a horse’s veterinary treatment history and an inadequate care protocol introduce problems to our equine herd’s most vulnerable.
 If you are a horse owner beginning from ground zero, ensure your veterinarian does a thorough examination of not only the horse’s teeth but mouth.
 In addition to lost or loose teeth, sharp points or hooks, and an uneven wave appearance with the molars, lacerations, ulcers, and infection may enhance an already challenging scenario.
-An annual or bi-annual dental float improves a horse’s chewing ability and hence betters its digestion of necessary nutrients.
+An annual or bi-annual dental float improves a horse’s chewing ability and betters its digestion of necessary nutrients.

 - Soak or dampen hay to reduce particle size and prevent choke